-This training is geared toward classroom teams and support staff.
+This training is geared toward preschool classroom teams and support staff.
 The training looks at building positive relationships with children, families, and coworkers, designing supportive environments, and creating effective schedules, routines, and expectations.

-This training is geared toward classroom teams and support staff.
+This training is geared toward preschool classroom teams and support staff.
 The training looks at the importance of teaching social skills and covers teaching friendship skills, emotional literacy, problem solving, and anger and impulse control.

-Individual classroom coaching usually includes classroom observations, goal setting and action planning, targeted classroom observations, and coaching meetings with the classroom teacher or classroom team.
+Individual teacher coaching usually includes classroom observations, goal setting and action planning, focused classroom observations, and coaching meetings with the classroom teacher or classroom team.
 In preschool classrooms the Teaching Pyramid Observation Tool (TPOT) is used and in infant/toddler classrooms the Teaching Pyramid Infant-Toddler Observation Scale (TPITOS) is used.

 “Mackenzie guided us through the EC PBIS process as co-chair of our Leadership Team.
 She coached us through the identification of strengths and weaknesses in our program using the Benchmarks of Quality.
 We developed and implemented effective staff appreciation programs, targeted staff training, and an action plan for the future.
 Our program is now better equipped to sustain EC PBIS program wide.
 Programs who choose to work with Mackenzie will benefit greatly from her organization, enthusiasm, and expertise.”